tomitan100/org.openhab.binding.bom/README.md

 `crop=0 10 512 502, resize=600 600`

+## How to use the image(s)

+__If you generated PNG's or animated GIF__

+Use an Image widget and link to the generated image `/static/<whatever-name-you-give-in-config>.gif` or link to the image in your custom template.

+__If you do not generate PNG's or animated GIF__

+In your custom template you will have to write AngularJS/Javascript to handle the display of the image layers and animating the radar images.
+This is similar to what BOM site does and it is beyond the scope of this documentation.

+The list of radar image sequences are available as a channel (Source Images).
+Unfortunately it is represented as a comma-separated string.
+You will have to split into an array to be useful.

 ## Example Screenshots in openHAB HABPanel

 The screenshots below are examples of the binding in operation.
 The screens use custom theme called "Matrix Theme" by Patrick (`@pmpkk`).
 For more information about the theme please go to https://community.openhab.org/t/matrix-theme-for-habpanel/31100.